Natural value. What is a natural number? History, scope, properties

 Briefly about the decimal number system.

-So, we got acquainted with natural numbers, with the meaning inherent in them, and the way to write natural numbers using ten digits.
+So, we got acquainted with natural numbers, the meaning inherent in them, and the way to write natural numbers using ten digits.

 Bibliography.